 🔼Etymology of the name Galal

-The name Galal is an expression of either of the roots גלל (galal), one of which means to roll, and the other to be great in rank:
+The name Galal is an expression of the root גלל (galal), meaning to roll: